Surrogate Optimization Algorithm

 surrogateopt has an

-internal time limit to avoid excessive time in this step, limiting both the number of Case
+internal iteration limit to avoid excessive time in this step, limiting both the number of

 At the end of the Tree search, the algorithm takes the better of the point found by Tree Search and the point found by the preceding search for a minimum, as measured by the merit function.
 The algorithm evaluates the objective function at this point.
 The remainder of the integer algorithm is exactly the same as the continuous algorithm.